keptn/tutorials/site/tutorials/snippets/18/install/configureIstio.md

               number: 80
 ```

-Please be aware, when using OpenShift 3.11, instead of using the above manifest, use the following one, as it uses an already deprecated apiVersion.
+Please be aware that, when using OpenShift 3.11, instead of using the above manifest, you should use the following one, as it uses an already deprecated apiVersion.

 ```
 ---